 For the first time in Chapter 6, we encounter time scales that are used by archaeologists instead of geologists.
 Archaeology is the study of humans and their artifacts.
 In fact, archaeologists define “humans” as distinct from earlier hominin animals by their use of tools.
-The first tools were made of stone, so the earliest archaeological age goes by the well-known moniker of the Stone Age, or in Latin –lithic.
+The first tools were made of stone, so the earliest archaeological age is called the Stone Age, or in Latin –lithic.
 The Latin terminology is traditionally reserved for European / Mediterranean sites.
 The Stone Age is much longer than scientists realized when they first named it, so it has been divided and subdivided many times over.
 The oldest part of the Stone Age is called the Paleolithic, which itself has lower, middle, and upper stages.
 Chapter 6 coincides almost perfectly with the lower Paleolithic, also known as the “Early Stone Age” in Africa.
 Finally, this layer encompasses the three oldest phases or “industries” of stone technology.
 Those few stone tools known from 3 MYA are called Lomekwian.
 The tools in use 2 MYA belong to the Oldowan Industry, and those from 1 MYA fall into the Acheulean Industry.
 Not all scientists agree that these classifications are meaningful, 1 but they are the preferred archaeological terms for now.

 For the last few million years, global climate has been characterized by a series of ice ages.
 Section II of this chapter discusses the overall causes and effects of these ice ages.
 For our purposes, the most important consequence was the evolution of what we now call the Homo genus – early humans.
 The paleontological and archaeological record of that evolution – the “hard” data of bones and stones – is the subject of Section III.